LoginRadius/engineering-portal/content/react-app-deployment/index.md

 ---
+type: async
 title: "Deploying a react app using pm2 and serve"
 date: "2020-08-10"
 coverImage: "deploy_react_app.png"
 author: "Aman Agrawal"
 tags: ["React", "PM2", "Deployment"]
-description: "Learn how to deploy a react app using pm2 and serve easily"
+descripiton: "Learn how to deploy a react app using pm2 and serve easily"
 ---

 Yes, you have learned React and now you can develop a full-fledged front end application.
 The `create-react-app` helps you to set up and run a React project, including it code transpiling, basic linting, testing, and build systems.